othonhugo/declusor/README.md

 ### Interacting with the Target

 When the reverse shell is active, Declusor shows a `[declusor]` prompt.
-Available commands:

 ```
 [declusor] help